Monkleigh: Transport

-Railway

-The nearest railway stations are at Umberleigh, Chapelton and Barnstaple.
+The nearest railway stations are at Umberleigh, Chapelton and Barnstaple; these are stops on the Tarka line.
+Great Western Railway operates regular services to Exeter St Davids.

-Airports

-The nearest airports for public transportation are Eaglescott Airfield and Exeter International Airport.
+The nearest airports are Eaglescott Airfield and Exeter International Airport.

 Education

 Monkleigh Primary School conducts 3 mixed age classes within the town of Monkleigh.

 Other nearby schools are Langtree Community School And Nursery Unit, East-The-Water Community Primary School, Buckland Brewer Community Primary School, Pynes Infant School And Nursery and West Croft Junior School.